astromatt/book-dev/ansible/about/inventory.rst

 Inventory aliases
 -----------------
-* In the above example, running Ansible against the host alias “jumper” will connect to 192.0.2.50 on port 5555.
+* In the above example, running Ansible against the host alias "jumper" will connect to 192.0.2.50 on port 5555.
 * This only works for hosts with static IPs, or when you are connecting through tunnels.

 .. code-block:: ini